BinaryWorld0101201/danispringerbot-telegram/README.md

 - You plop the register.php file in the Dropbox folder (you know which one!), deploy your 'App' on Heroku (it should say "success" if...it works), visit https:// yourbotname . herokuapp . com/execute.php (without the spaces, duh) to hook up your DropBox with your bot.
 - You should get a success message (on the resulting browser page), otherwise you need to fix your code somewhere...Yup, more coffee.
 - If successful so far:
-- Delete the register file from Dropbox
+- Delete the register file from Dropbox.
 - Plop the rest of the files in Dropbox (note: **execute.php** is where the fun happens.
 You should only need to edit that one, besides the minimal and necessary edits to **register.php**, and of course **commands.txt** - if you want to use it).
 - Deploy again on Heroku.